Become a Member!

 - Numerous in-house researchers experienced in collaborating with industry; outside expertise available through collaboration or short-term research positions (PDFs) and expertise in exploration targeting.

 Membership in MERC represents a strategic investment in the long-term growth and vitality of Canada’s mineral exploration education and research.
-For further information, please contact the MERC Director, Dr. Harold Gibson
+For further information, please contact the MERC Director, Dr. Ross Sherlock.

 About Laurentian University